-If you notice changes in the way your body moves or you have a movement disorder diagnosis, turn to the Dayton Center for Neurological Disorders (DCND), which provides services to adults in Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio.
+If you notice changes in the way your body moves or you have a movement disorder diagnosis, turn to the Dayton Center for Neurological Disorders (DCND), which provides services to adults in Dayton, Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio.
 The highly trained neurology team offers treatments for movement disorders to restore musculoskeletal and neurological functioning.
 To get help for movement disorders, the first step is getting a referral from your primary care physician.
 Then, the office will call you to arrange an appointment.

 Movement disorders are described as neurological conditions that create problems with body movements.
 They may cause increases in voluntary or involuntary movements, decreased movements, or slowed voluntary movements.
 Treatment with the Dayton Center for Neurological Disorders experts helps restore normal movements or reduce worsening problems.